-1) Patient write-ups presented to teams
+- Patient write-ups presented to teams

-2) Written reflections on aspects of chronic disease and the role of interprofessional teams, professionalism associated with management of patients with chronic complex disease
+- Written reflections on aspects of chronic disease and the role of interprofessional teams, professionalism associated with management of patients with chronic complex disease

-3) Learning issues presented to teams
+- Learning topics presented to teams •

-4) Clinic mentor evaluation forms
+- Clinic mentor evaluation forms

-5) Facilitator-completed evaluation forms for each structured team group work session.
-Assessment will be based on observed communication skills and teamwork in addition to clinical reasoning and application of knowledge.
+- Facilitator-completed evaluation forms for each structured team group work session.
+Assessment will be • based on observed communication skills and teamwork in addition to clinical reasoning and application of knowledge.

-6) Student evaluation of the rotation.
+- Student evaluation of the rotation. .